 More than 80% of WSU students enter with college credits.
 We’re here to help you use the credits you’ve earned to get the degree you want!

 You’re considered a transfer student for admission purposes if you have attended college after the summer following high school graduation.
 There are no credit minimums or course requirements to be eligible to transfer.

 Research isn’t just lab coats and gloves.
 It’s about making new contributions and advancing knowledge in your field.

 At WSU, undergraduate research opportunities are available in all majors and disciplines, guided by mentors who are experts in their fields.
 Most importantly, it helps students like you gain professional experience and communication skills while testing out a career.

 In Humanities, Arts, and Social Sciences, you could:

 In Science, Technology, Engineering and Mathematics, you could:

 Whatever you want to research, your mentors at WSU will help you do it.
 Find something you’re passionate about, grab a professor and get started!

-$360.5 MILLION in total research and development expenditures in 2018 (National Science Foundation)
+$369.3 MILLION in total research expenditures in 2019 (National Science Foundation)